 The use of networked microcomputers in business is pervasive.
 Wayne College's associate degree in Business Management Technology - Data Management with Network Emphasis will prepare you to meet the challenge of an exciting career in the computer network industry.
-The Data Management program incorporates Novell, Inc. standard courses and prepares students to qualify for Novell's Certification.
+The Data Management program incorporates Novell, Inc. standard courses and prepares students to qualify for Novell's Certified Novell Engineer (CNE) certification.
 CNE certification is highly prized and recognized by the computer industry.
-Graduates of this program will be prepared to fill first-level positions which require skills in local area network administration and support. and support.
+Graduates of this program will be prepared to fill first-level positions which require skills in local area network administration and support.